How can I prevent new incidents from being submitted via the Answer Feedback page?

 THEN Append Response Template to Response Field (highlight the appropriate standard response)

 AND Send E-mail Response to Sender and Set Status

 With this rule in place, when the incident is created from the feedback feature, the customer receives a response with instructions for submitting an assistance request through the preferred Ask a Question feature.

 Option 3: Disable the Answer Feedback Feature

 If you find that most of the feedback you get is really a new incident and that you are not getting true feedback about the content of your answers, consider disabling the feedback page entirely.
-To disable this feature, you must edit the ADP_FEEDBACK_URL configuration setting and leave the Value field blank.
-Note: This setting ADP_FEEDBACK_URL is only used by WAP.
+Within Customer Portal, you must edit the detail.php page and remove reference to the AnswerFeedback widget.

 To do this, refer to the 'Remove Answer Feedback from the Answer Details Page' section in online documentation for the version your site is running.